idanariav/personal-website-docusaurus/docs/books/atomic-habits-book.md

 5. **Compounding is hidden, demoralizing, takes patience** - Change, and success as a by-product, is a process that takes time.
 Focus only on the next step.
 What seems like a small, irrelevant step now will provide huge benefits in the future.
 Focus on the now, and the results will come.

 ### 🗒️Relate
 ⛓ *by following this method, what will happen?
 What is the goal of this book?*
 1. we would be system oriented instead of goal oriented, which is much more stable and useful in the long run for implementing change in a consistent way
 2. we would use the power of compounding in our favor, leading to significant improvements in our lives
 3. we would maintain good habits while stopping bad ones.

+### ✅Act
+📋*What should I do to achieve the goals set out by this book?*
+1. **Start with tiny daily improvements** - perform one small habit every day (e.g., 1% better) and track it long-term to let compounding produce big results.
+2. **Use identity-based statements** - each morning declare a one-line identity (e.g., "I am a healthy person") and perform one small action that proves it to yourself.
+3. **Write specific implementation intentions** - convert vague goals into precise plans (e.g., "I will do ten pushups at 07:00 in the kitchen") and do that action at the stated time/place.
+4. **Stack habits onto existing routines** - after an established habit, immediately do a new tiny habit (e.g., "After I brush my teeth, I will meditate for two minutes").
+5. **Design your environment for success** - arrange visible cues for desired habits and remove or hide cues for bad ones (place workout clothes where you see them; remove snacks from sight).
+6. **Make the first two minutes easy** - start new habits with a two‑minute or five‑minute gateway action (e.g., read one paragraph, open the app, do one song of practice) to build momentum.
+7. **Bundle temptation with required habits** - pair something you want with something you need (e.g., only listen to a favorite podcast while exercising) to increase attractiveness.
+8. **Track habits visually and avoid breaking the chain** - mark each completed habit daily (an X or check) and commit to never missing the habit two days in a row.
+9. **Use commitment devices and increase friction for bad habits** - set one-time automated barriers (e.g., block websites, put unhealthy food out of reach, schedule automatic transfers to savings) to make bad options impractical.
+10. **Create immediate, identity‑consistent rewards and accountability** - choose short-term rewards that reinforce who you want to be, and set an accountability partner or contract with tangible consequences for failure.

 ### 🔍Critique